Khloe Kardashian Is Pregnant, Expecting First Child With Tristan Thompson

 And absence makes the heart grow fonder.
 “She flies [to Cleveland] to see [Thompson] almost every week,” a source told Us of the couple’s long-distance romance.
 “Things are going really well.
 The relationship is very serious.”

-Kardashian and Thompson's relationship began while she was still legally married to Lamar Odom, her husband of six years, though she split from the former NBA player, 37, in late 2013.
+Kardashian and Thompson’s relationship began while she was still legally married to Lamar Odom, her husband of seven years, though she split from the former NBA player, 37, in late 2013.
 Meanwhile, Thompson shares a 9-month-old son, Prince, with his ex-girlfriend Jordan Craig.

-If Khloé is pregnant, she won't be the only expectant member of the Kardashian-Jenner clan.
+Khloé isn’t the only expectant member of the Kardashian-Jenner clan.
 Kim Kardashian and husband Kanye West are expecting their third bundle of joy via surrogate, and Kylie Jenner is pregnant with her first child with boyfriend Travis Scott.

 Want stories like these delivered straight to your phone?
 Download the Us Weekly iPhone app now!